Panama City Mayor accused of sexual harassment

 The documents state that the employee did not come forward and that Interim City Manager Brandy Waldron investigated the incident after rumors about the situation began to circulate.
 The employee and another witness confirmed the situation and Rohan declined to speak to city officials about it.

-City leaders brought in labor attorneys Allen Norton & Blue who investigated both this incident and a prior situation where Rohan allegedly tried to fraudulently file a form with the Florida Legislature and then illegally destroyed the form.
+City leaders brought in labor attorneys Allen Norton & Blue, who investigated both this incident and a prior situation where Rohan allegedly tried to fraudulently file a form with the Florida Legislature and then illegally destroyed the form.
+Their findings were described as not a “finding of fact,” but rather an opinion as to whether the allegations, if true, would constitute a potential violation of law.

 Rohan repeatedly denied those allegations as well.